batxes/Data_Engineering_Zoomcamp/6_streaming/README.md

 * [2025 Homework](../cohorts/2025/06-streaming/homework.md)

+We will be running many "machines" with docker compose:
+ - redpanda, jobmanager (Flink), taskmanager (Flink), postgres

+run docker compose
+´´´
+    docker-compose up
+´´´
+go to localhost:8081 to check the dashboard.

 ## Theoretical part: Kafka + Java (optional)

 In this set of videos, we cover Kafka and give examples in Java